MicrosoftDocs/memdocs/sccm/osd/plan-design/planning-considerations-for-automating-tasks.md

 > [!NOTE]
 >  Task sequences are stored on stand-alone media.
 However, all other types of media, such as prestaged media, retrieve the task sequence from a management point.

  You can specify task sequence variables on the **Customization** page of the Task Sequence Media Wizard.
-For information about how to create media, see [Create task sequence media with System Center Configuration Manager](../deploy-use/create-task-sequence-media.md).
+For information about how to create media, see [Create task sequence media](../deploy-use/create-task-sequence-media.md).

 > [!TIP]
 >  The task sequence writes the package ID and prestart command-line, including the value for any task sequence variables, to the CreateTSMedia.log log file on the computer that runs the Configuration Manager console.
 You can review this log file to verify the value for the task sequence variables.